issoevegano/veganBot/CONTRIBUTING.md

 ## Bot
 The code for the bot is **[HERE](https://github.com/issoevegano/veganoBot)**
 * Is written in JavaScript
+* Uses [Dialogflow](https://dialogflow.com/) to handle NLP and interact with what the user says

 ## API
 The code for the API is **[HERE](https://github.com/issoevegano/isso-e-vegano-api)**